adunning/latin-greek-scientific-terminology/syllabus/cla201-syllabus-fall-2014.markdown

 # Accessibility

 Students with diverse learning styles and needs are welcome in this course.
 If you have a disability or health consideration that may require accommodations, please feel free to approach me and/or the [AccessAbility Resource Centre](http://www.utm.utoronto.ca/accessability/) as soon as possible.
-AccessAbility staff (located in [DV](http://map.utoronto.ca/utm/building/313) 2047) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
+AccessAbility staff (located in [<span style="font-variant:small-caps;">dv</span>](http://map.utoronto.ca/utm/building/313) 2047) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
 The sooner you let us know your needs, the quicker we can assist you in achieving your learning goals in this course.

 The [Robert Gillespie Academic Skills Centre](http://www.utm.utoronto.ca/asc/undergraduate-students) is also available to all students, and offers a full range of workshops, seminars and individual consultations.

 # Questions

 You may direct any questions or concerns about the lectures or assignments to the instructor either via email or during office hours.
-Please ensure that the course code (CLA201) is included in the subject line, and that you sign your message with your full name.
+Please ensure that the course code (<span style="font-variant:small-caps;">cla201h5f</span>) is included in the subject line, and that you sign your message with your full name.
 I will respond to all messages within 48 hours.

 \pagebreak